best intermediate climbing shoes

 Comfort

 A shoe is of no good if it is not comfortable as it does more damage than benefit.
 Shoes being comfortable must be your first priority.
-It should not be so much tight that it hurt your feet as is the case with some climbers who sacrifice their comfort for better control while climbing vertical rocks.
+Even as a beginner shoe, it must not be so much tight that it hurt your feet as is the case with some climbers who sacrifice their comfort for better control while climbing vertical rocks.

 Outsole

 The outer sole of various shoes differs in thickness and the material that is used for the manufacturing.
 It all depends on what kind of hike they are going to be used for.
 The rubber used in it can be either firm or sticky.
 You should opt for firm rubber if better support is what you looking for.
-Otherwise, a stickier rubber is better for the grip on the smears of a slab in case of an adventurous hike.
+Otherwise, a stickier rubber is better for the grip on the smears of a slab in case of an adventurous hike, as occurs in a many a great intermediate shoe.

 Shoe closure system